k. Provisions (other than for employee benefits) and contingent liabilities

 The company has established a credit policy under which each new customer is analyzed individually for creditworthiness before the company's standard payment and delivery terms and conditions are offered.
 Sale limits are established for each customer and reviewed quarterly.
 Any sales exceeding those limits require approval from the management of the company.

 The company limits its exposure to credit risk from trade receivables by establishing a maximum payment period of 90 days for customers.
+In respect of Government Entities no credit risk is perceived as the transactions are akin to Government transactions and are settled by cheques or adjustments.
 More than 85% of the company's customers have been transacting with the company for over four years, and none of these customers' balances are credit-impaired at the reporting date.

 Cash and cash equivalents